caddyserver/forwardproxy/README.md

       allowfile /path/to/whitelist.txt
       denyfile  /path/to/blacklist.txt
       allow     all
-      deny      all // unreachable rule, remaining requests are matched by `allow all` }
+      deny      all # unreachable rule, remaining requests are matched by `allow all` above }
 }
 ```